lauracondon/pands-project2021/README.md

 sns.set_style("dark")
 ```

-Here different style attributes are assigned to the graphs to be created.
-A custom colour palette is created for the seaborn graphs [6].
-The colours chosen are taken from tableau's color blind 10 palette [7].
+Here different style attributes are specified for the to be created graphs.
+A custom colour palette is created for the seaborn graphs **[6]**.
+The colours chosen for it are taken from Tableau's colorblind 10 palette **[7]**.

-Seaborn also comes with numerous inbuilt colour palettes including pastel, dark and their own variation on colorblind which can be assigned using set_palette [8].
+Seaborn also comes with inbuilt colour palettes which can be assigned using *set_palette*.
+They include pastel, dark and their own variation on colorblind **[8]**.

-Set style is used here to add a dark background to all graphs in order to provide increased contrast with the markers, histograms etc [9].
+A dark background is added to all graphs using *set_style("dark")*.
+This is done to provide increased contrast with the markers, histograms etc to be plotted.
+[9].
 Other preconfigured options include white, whitegrid, darkgrid and ticks.

 ### **Step 3 - Summarise the Dataset**